 Open to all ages and FREE admission!
 We ask that you please register in advance for each festival to help us prepare.
 Registration is based on different arrival times to ensure we have enough parking throughout the festivals.
 Please arrive by the specified time slot you register for.

-Sugar Maple Celebration (Mid-March)
+Sugar Maple Celebration (February)

 Celebrate the Sugar Maple and the magic it brings to your table.
 Tap a tree and enjoy the maple sugaring process.
 Participate in activities and nature hikes focused on wildlife, tree identification, best forestry practices, and climate change as it relates to the Sugar Maple and our native forests.
 Don’t miss your chance to try the maple syrup specialty items that will be served all day in our café!

 Please note that the festival date changes each year based on when the trees start producing sap.
 This can vary by several weeks based on the weather.
 So please call us to find out the exact date (usually February/March-ish).